Paediatric Levels of Care (PLC)

-A Paediatric Levels of Care Work Group (PLC-WG) was assembled and recommended standardized level of care definitions for paediatric inpatients, endorsed by PCMCH, and throughout their development, have also been vetted by external stakeholders, including clinical and administrative representatives from hospitals, senior clinical and administrative leadership at Paediatric Academic Health Sciences Centres (PAHSCs), and other stakeholders from across Ontario that have direct impact on the paediatric inpatient population.
+A work group was assembled and recommended standardized level of care definitions for paediatric inpatients.
+These definitions have been endorsed by PCMCH, and throughout their development, have also been vetted by external stakeholders, including clinical and administrative representatives from hospitals, senior clinical and administrative leadership at Paediatric Academic Health Sciences Centres (PAHSCs), and other stakeholders from across Ontario that have direct impact on the paediatric inpatient population.

 - Enable healthcare professionals to know where to call for advice and consultation;